StargazerZhu/WS-DREAM/benchmarks/time-aware/Baseline/readme.txt

 Please refer to the following paper for the detailed description of the implemented algorithm:

-- Jieming Zhu, Pinjia He, Zibin Zheng, and Michael R. Lyu, "Towards Online, Accurate, and Scalable QoS Prediction for Runtime Service Adaptation," in Proc. of IEEE ICDCS, 2014, pp. 318-327.
+- Jieming Zhu, Pinjia He, Zibin Zheng, and Michael R. Lyu, "Online QoS Prediction for Runtime Service Adaptation via Adaptive Matrix Factorization," in submission.

 IF YOU USE THIS PACKAGE IN PUBLISHED RESEARCH, PLEASE CITE THE ABOVE PAPER.
 THANKS!